11 Street S.W. Community Mobility Improvements Project

 Public engagement for 11 Street S.W.
 Community Mobility Improvements was conducted in August 2020.
 Read the What We Heard report to learn more.

-When we design improvements for corridors such as 11 Street S.W., we value all stakeholder input.
-We incorporated the stakeholder feedback received, along with technical recommendations, to develop the design for 11 Street S.W.
+When we design improvements for corridors such as 11 Street S.W., we value all input.
+We incorporated the feedback received, along with technical recommendations, to develop the design for 11 Street S.W.
 View the detailed design here.

 - Spring 2020 – preliminary design work